 This course is intended to prepare and train students in advocacy skills for litigation.
 It is graded on a pass/D/fail basis, with top 10% of class receiving "honors" designation.
 The principal method of instruction is "Learning By Doing."
-The students participate in intensive role playing of simulated trial problems.
+The students participate in intensive role playing of simulated trial problems and receive feedback from faculty members.
 Subjects covered during the course are: opening statements; direct and cross examination; exhibits and demonstrative evidence; impeachment and rehabilitation; examination of expert witnesses; closing arguments; and trial notebook.
-Members of the faculty give demonstration performances.
-Each student is videotaped at least once, is critiqued by a faculty member and then reviews his or her performance on videotape.
+Asynchronous lectures on the skill of the week are provided, and members of the faculty give demonstration performances.
+Each student performance is recorded at least once as part of the weekly faculty feedback and self-evaluation component.
+The faculty includes experienced trial lawyers and judges, who rotate through each section so that students will be exposed to a variety of views and ideas.
+Each student tries a jury trial at the conclusion of the course.
+The course has a limited enrollment.
+Evidence is a pre-requisite.